daxtonwirth/tryhackme/Practice/(In progress)Skynet.md

 - I connected to the anonymous share
 - `smbclient  '\\10.10.184.106\anonymous'`

+#### SMB files
+attention.txt
-attention.txt: `A recent system malfunction has caused various passwords to be changed.
+`A recent system malfunction has caused various passwords to be changed.
 All skynet employees are required to change their password after seeing this.
 -Miles Dyson`

+log1.txt:

-log1.txt: `cyborg007haloterminator
+`cyborg007haloterminator
 terminator22596
 terminator219
 terminator20